-On the flip side, because German Shepherds are smart, they are easy to train, they are eager to please, and they want to be a valuable contributing member to their household.
+On the flip side, German Shepherds are intelligent dogs that are easy to train, eager to please, and want to be valuable contributing members to their household.

-A German Sheperd will not thrive in an environment where they are left alone for extended periods day after day.
-They will act out with destructive behavior due to boredom, stress, or anxiety.
+A Black German Shepherd will not thrive in an environment where they are left alone for long periods day after day.
+They will act out with destructive behaviors due to boredom, stress, or anxiety.

 The Black German Shepherd Personality and Temperament

 The German Shepherd breed is well-known for its loyal and fearless demeanor.
-The Black German Shepherd is no exception to this rule.
+The Black GSD is no exception to this rule.

-German Shepherds are utilized in the military and law enforcement because of their intelligence, work ethic, and courage.
+German Shepherds are utilized as guard dogs, service dogs, military dogs, and in law enforcement because of their intelligence, work ethic, and courage.

-German Shepherds are often unjustly labeled as an aggressive breed.
-This is due to how the media portrays German Shepherds viciously protecting property or people in movies and the local news highlight reel showing a K9 Officer apprehending a bad guy who refused to give up and surrender.
+German Shepherds are often unjustly labeled as aggressive breeds.
+This is due to how the media portrays German Shepherds viciously protecting property or people in movies and the local news highlight reel showing police dogs apprehending bad guys who refused to give up and surrender.

-Black German Shepherds are often viewed as more aggressive and intimidating than other German Shepherds, merely due to their color.
+Black German Shepherds are often viewed as more aggressive and intimidating than regular German Shepherds merely due to their black coat color.

-A protective breed by nature, a well-socialized and well-adjusted German Shepherd of any color, makes an ideal family pet.
+A protective breed by nature, a well-socialized and well-adjusted German Shepherd of any color, makes a great family dog.
 They will be cautiously friendly with strangers and keep a watchful eye over their property and pack members.

-The Black German Shepherd Dog does not suffer from health-related issues due to their color.
-They are also not excluded from the numerous health issues that are common in the German Shepherd breed.
+A black shepherd does not suffer from health-related issues due to its color.
+They are also not excluded from the numerous health issues that are common in large dogs or a standard German Shepherd.